defi-wonderland/handbook/sites/optimism/README.md

 ## Contributing

 1. Create a new branch for your changes
-2. Make your changes in the `op-handbook/docs` directory
+2. Make your changes in the `sites/optimism/docs` directory
+3. If you add new folders or files, you must also update `sidebars.ts`:

+- This file defines the sidebar navigation using [Docusaurus sidebar configuration](https://docusaurus.io/docs/sidebar).
+- Add your new documents to the appropriate category, or create a new one as needed.

-3. Test locally using `npm run start`
+4. Test locally using `pnpm --filter optimism-handbook start`
-4. Submit a pull request
+5. Submit a pull request

 If you have any ideas for improving the handbook, feel free to open an issue (check the templates!) to start a discussion!